Daemon I Blackfyre

 |a black three headed-dragon on red|

-Daemon Blackfyre was the bastard son of Daena Targaryen and King Aegon IV Targaryen.
+Daemon I Blackfyre, born Daemon Waters, was the bastard son of Princess Daena Targaryen and King Aegon IV Targaryen.
 Daemon swayed half the kingdom to support his claim to the Iron Throne against King Daeron II in a war called the Blackfyre Rebellion.
 He was the first and greatest of the Blackfyre Pretenders.
 As a bastard, Daemon bore the arms of House Targaryen with the colours reversed: a black three-headed dragon on a red field.
 Thus he became known as the Black Dragon.

 Daemon was tall and powerful, with broad shoulders, muscular arms, and a flat stomach.
 Targaryen on both sides, Daemon had all the hallmarks of his house.
 He had strong Targaryen features, with deep purple eyes and silver-gold hair which he wore long, flowing down to his shoulders in a silvery-gold mane.
 He always went clean-shaven, with neither beard nor moustache.
 Almost inhumanly beautiful, Daemon looked every inch the warrior, and many thought that he strongly resembled portraits of Aegon the Conqueror.

 Daemon matured into a man of considerable charm and strength, mastering all weapons of the battlefield, but with the sword Blackfyre in hand he was said to fight like the Warrior himself.
 He won friends easily and women were drawn to him.

 Daemon was the bastard son of Aegon IV Targaryen and his first cousin Daena the Defiant, the infamous daughter of Aegon III Targaryen.
 He was conceived during Daena's imprisonment in the Maidenvault.
 Daemon was raised in the Red Keep and was taught arms by Ser Quentyn Ball, the master-at-arms at the Red Keep.

 The identity of his father was kept secret until his twelfth birthday, when Daemon distinguished himself during a tourney melee by besting a score of other squires.
 Afterwards his father Aegon IV, who was already a king at the time, acknowledged Daemon as his bastard son and presented him with Blackfyre, the Valyrian steel sword of Targaryen kings.

-According to semi-canonical sources, although King Aegon IV Targaryen legitimized all his bastards on his deathbed, Daemon waited some time after his father's death before rebelling.
+Though King Aegon IV Targaryen legitimized all his bastards on his deathbed, Daemon did not rebel till twelve years after his father's death.